Lukeisun/aoccli/README.md

 ## To use

+> [!NOTE]
+> If no DAY YEAR provided, current date and year will be assumed

 This program relies on an environment variable `SESSION` whose value is your session cookie on the AoC website.
 You can supply this via a .env file located in your project directory, or through exporting it in your shell.